ysyk2021/the-power-of-mindful-sleep-practicing-mindful-sleep-for-better-sleep-and-healthier-living/src/chapter-6-1.md

-Chapter 5: Overcoming Obstacles to Mindful Sleep: Common Barriers to Practicing Mindful Sleep
+Common Barriers to Practicing Mindful Sleep
 =============================================================================================

 In this chapter, we will explore common barriers that can interfere with a regular mindful sleep practice and provide strategies for overcoming them.